Tesla2000/dynamic-executor/doc/index.rst

 An Elusive Bug
 ========================
-As for today executor doesn't work properly when local import (in a scope of a function) can't be updated.
-Other configiration work as expected.
+As for today executor doesn't work properly when local import (in a scope of a function) using from can't be updated.
+Other configurations like global import with from or local import without from work as expected.

 .. image:: elusive_bug.png
   :width: 400